 John is a graduate of John A. Gupton College and Middle Tennessee State University.
 He has been a licensed funeral director and embalmer since 1968, having 10 years teaching and administrative experience in an American Board of Funeral Service Education accredited Mortuary College.
 John served as representative to the Conference of Funeral Service Examining Boards and as Secretary of the University Mortuary Science Education Association.
 He is a member of the National Funeral Directors Association and the Georgia Academy of Graduate Embalmers.
 He is Past Master of the East Ridge Masonic Lodge, Past Sovereign of Knights of Red Cross of Constantine, Thirty Third Degree Scottish Rite Mason, and member of the Alhambra Shrine Temple, the Royal Order of Scotland and the Royal Order of Jesters.
 He and his wife Ellen reside in Flintstone, Georgia and have a son, Griffin, and four grandchildren.
 They are members of First Centenary United Methodist Church and the Chattanooga/LaFayette Emmaus Community.

 Taylor joined the Heritage family as our Administrative Assistant in October 2016.
 She has a Bachelor’s degree in English from Dalton State College.
 It won’t surprise you to learn that she loves to read and write.
-If she’s not reading or writing in her free time, she’s antique shopping or refurbishing vintage furniture.
-Taylor resides in Rossville, Georgia with her husband Sonny and their cats Jack, Jon, and Montague, and dogs Dobby and Maggie.
+If she’s not reading or writing in her free time, she’s antique shopping or thrifting.
+Taylor resides in Rossville, Georgia with her husband Sonny and son Auggie, as well as their cats Jack, Jon, and Monty, and dogs Dobby and Maggie.

 Apprentice (Funeral Director & Embalmer)